sc0v0ne/LearnAI/nlp/nlu.md

 ### Creating training data

-When it comes to intent recognition the process of creating training data looks like this:
+When it comes to intent recognition, the process of creating training data is the following:

-1. Convert your data to text
+1. Convert the data to text

-  If your input data is speech, i.e., audio files, you will need to convert these into text.
+If your input data is speech (such as audio files) you will need to convert these into text.

-2. Choose your intents
+2. Choose the intents

-  For example, if you work in customer support, your intents might include “feature request”, “purchase”, and “account closure”
+For example, if you work in customer support, the intents might include “feature request”, “purchase”, and “account closure”

 3. Assign each text input an intent

-  You will likely need many thousands of labeled data points in your training dataset for your model to become accurate enough to work in production.
+You will likely need many thousands of labeled data points in the training dataset for the model to become accurate enough to work in production.

-  The process of manually labeling training data is the most time-consuming and laborious aspect of utilising ML which why we developed our text intent recognition data program.
+The process of manually labeling training data is the most time-consuming and laborious aspect of utilizing ML which why we developed our text intent recognition data program.

-  You input your raw data and the data program breaks it apart into discrete tasks to produce a coherent labeled output automatically.
+You input the raw data and the data program breaks it apart into discrete tasks to produce a coherent labeled output automatically.

 ### Training your model

-With your training data assembled you can ask us to train a model for you, which would be accessible via API, or you can create your own or choose from many open-source models (such as one from Google’s BERT) and begin the training process yourself.
+After the training data has been assembled we can to train a model that would be accessible via API, or you can create your own model or choose from many open-source models (such as one from Google’s BERT) and begin the training process yourself.

 Once your model performs well on your validation set, you are ready to let it loose in production.